davistdaniel/PTMA-ML/README.md

 ![toc.png](Scripts/TOC.png)

-This repository contains the relavant files and scripts to reproduce the results described in the aforementioned manuscript.
+This repository contains the relevant files and scripts to reproduce the results described in the aforementioned manuscript.
 The model can be used for predictions of PTMA _g_ values as shown [here](https://jugit.fz-juelich.de/d.daniel/ptma-ml/-/blob/main/PTMA-ML.ipynb).

 Files and folders :